Best Energy Gels and Hydration for Long-Distance Running

 GU Energy Gel

-- Best for: Runners who prefer a traditional gel with extra nutrients.
+• Best for: Runners who want a traditional gel with extra nutrients to support endurance and muscle function.

-- Dietary info: Some flavours are vegan; check labels for dairy-free options.
+• Dietary info: Some flavours vegan; always check labels for dairy-free options.

 Find on Amazon